-Kent E. Calder is Director of the Reischauer Center for East Asian Studies, and Vice Dean for Faculty Affairs and International Research Cooperation at SAIS/Johns Hopkins University in Washington, D.C.
+Kent E. Calder is Director of the Reischauer Center for East Asian Studies, and Interim Dean of Johns Hopkins University SAIS in Washington, D.C.

 "Kent Calder is dead right.
 An increasingly reconnected Eurasia is re-emerging, and it will, once again, become the center of gravity in our world.
 This volume is an indispensable guide for both professors and politicians to the complex new realities of this Super Continent."